antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 Where a single data format is offered this **SHOULD** ideally be JSON, unless another, similarly open format is available.

-The 18F API Standards summarise the benefits of using JSON, they are echoed here for convenience:
+The 18F API Standards summarise the benefits of using JSON, echoed here for convenience:

 "JSON is an excellent, widely supported transport format, suitable for many web APIs.